YasiruWickramasinghe/Blog_Management_API/README.md

   - Parameters:
     - searchQuery: Query string to search for.
   - Example: `GET /blogs/search/name?searchQuery=example`

+### Base URL

+  The base URL for all API endpoints is: `http://localhost:3000`.

 ## Environment Variables

   The following environment variables are used in the project:

   - `MONGO_URI`: MongoDB connection URI.
   - `PORT`: Port number for the server (default: 3000).

 ## Getting Started

   1. Clone the repository.
   2. Install the dependencies: `npm install`.
   3. Set up the environment variables by creating a `.env` file (see the example `.env.example` file).
   4. Start the server: `npm start`.